-If you are working on cross-project or cross-team initiatives, it is often hard to know what type of information should be tracked as an Epic or Milestone, or how Releases and Sprints are different from each other and when you should use one or the other.
+If you are working on cross-project or cross-team initiatives, it is often hard to know what type of information should be tracked as an Epic or Milestone, or how Releases and milestones are different from each other and when you should use one or the other.

 Organizing information within GitHub and ZenHub efficiently from the start will help your team manage initiatives and create an ecosystem of information that can be efficiently kept up-to-date so everyone on the team gets the most accurate picture of progress.

 Important: ZenHub has launched a new Sprints entity separate from GitHub Milestones